ibmverse/verse-developer/tutorials/0_intro.md

 ### What you'll learn
 * How to add action buttons into the Verse UI for your application.
-* How to transfer data from Verse to your application via query arguments in the URL
-* How to transfer data from Verse to your application through cross-document messaging.
+* How to transfer data from Verse to your application.

 ### What you'll need
 * Chrome browser